Patrick Murray, 1st Lord Elibank

 Patrick Murray, 1st Lord Elibank (? - 12 November 1649) was a Scottish peer.

 Career

 Murray was a son of Sir Gideon Murray of Elibank and Margaret Pentland.
 In 1628, he was created a Baronet, of Elibank in the County of Selkirk, in the Baronetage of Nova Scotia, and, in 1643, he was created Lord Elibank, of Ettrick Forest in Selkirkshire, in the Peerage of Scotland, with remainder to his heirs male whatsoever.
 Lord Elibank was one of the six peers who opposed the extradition of King Charles I to the English Parliament.
-The family, although originally from Peebleshire, resided at Livingston Peel near Livingston Village.
+The family, although originally from Peeblesshire, resided at Livingston Peel near Livingston Village.

 Murray died on 12 November 1649.

 Marriages

 His first wife was Margaret Hamilton, a daughter of Alexander Hamilton of Innerwick.
 His second wife was Elizabeth Dundas, a daughter of James Dundas of Arniston.
 Their children included his heir, Patrick Murray, 2nd Lord Elibank (see below).
 His third wife was Helen Lindsay, a daughter of Bernard Lindsay of King's Wark, Creig, and Lochhill.
 His fourth wife was Agnes Nicolson, a daughter of Thomas Nicolson of Cockburnspath.